sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 title: Intelligence Concepts - The Intelligence Cycle
 ---

 I can't talk about important intelligence concepts for security without talking about the grand daddy, the original: the Intelligence Cycle.
-This should be great discussion fodder for anyone who has to talk to someone who claims they're selling some form of "Threat Intelligence" product, given in most cases they seem to be using the phrase in place of the word "smart".
-Intelligence vs smart couldn't be farther from the truth.
+This should be great discussion fodder for anyone who has to talk to someone who claims they're selling some form of _Threat Intelligence_ product, given in most cases they seem to be using the phrase in place of the word _smart_. __Intelligence vs smart couldn't be farther from the truth.__

 ## [The Intelligence Cycle](https://www.cia.gov/kids-page/6-12th-grade/who-we-are-what-we-do/the-intelligence-cycle.html)